 May 26th, 2022

-The Ministry of Finance announced the appointment of Lawyer Edward Osei as Director ad Chairman of the board of Directors of the national Homeownership Fund Compan ...
+The Ministry of Finance has announced the appointment of Lawyer Edward Osei as Director and Chairman of the Board of Directors of the National Homeownership Fund C ...

 May 26th, 2022

 Potential mortgage seekers received welcoming news from The Minister for Finance as he reveals that the interest rate for mortgages under the National Homeownership Fund ...

 National Homeownership Fund